Flux (metallurgy): Drawbacks

 In special cases the drawbacks are sufficiently serious to warrant using fluxless techniques.

 Dangers

 Acid flux types (not used in electronics) may contain hydrochloric acid, zinc chloride or ammonium chloride, which are harmful to humans.
 Therefore, flux should be handled with gloves and goggles, and used with adequate ventilation.

-Prolonged exposure to rosin fumes released during soldering can cause occupational asthma (formerly called colophony disease in this context) in sensitive individuals, although it is not known which component of the fumes causes the problem.
+Prolonged exposure to rosin fumes released during soldering can cause occupational asthma (formerly called colophony disease in this context) in sensitive individuals, though which component of the fumes that causes the problem is unknown.

 While molten solder has low tendency to adhere to organic materials, molten fluxes, especially of the resin/rosin type, adhere well to fingers.
 A mass of hot sticky flux can transfer more heat to skin and cause more serious burns than a comparable particle of non-adhering molten metal, which can be quickly shaken off.
 In this regard, molten flux is similar to molten hot glue.